cliosight/Docs/README.md

 # Cliosight
 **Building the best applications & datasets**

 Cliosight is a low-code platform that offers addition of various leading database servers for developing data-centric applications with SQL and JSON.
-This document is a bird's eye view of the major components of the platform, viz. datasources, forms, reports, dashboards, triggers, jobs and workflows.
+This document is an overview of the major components of the platform, viz. datasources, tables, forms, reports, dashboards, triggers, jobs and workflows.

 Please contact us at jigisha@cliosight.com or info@cliosight.com (Dikshit Baruah) for any questions.